Gabrijela-hub/Personality_Project_Algebra/README.md

 ## Launch

 The code file can run in either Jupyter Notebook or Google Colaboratory.
-To access data, make a copy of the database on your device.